William Artis: Education and career

 Soon after, he pursued higher education at Syracuse University.
 Artis earned a Bachelor in Fine Arts in 1950.
 A year later, he graduated with a Master in Fine Arts.
 He studied under Ivan Meštrović.
-After, he taught at Holy Rosary School at Pine Ridge Reservation in North Dakota because of his interest in Sioux culture, where he taught pottery production for two years.
+He taught at Holy Rosary School at Pine Ridge Reservation in North Dakota because of his interest in Sioux culture, where he taught pottery production for two years.
 In 1954, he was hired by Bill Boehle as a ceramic associate professor at Nebraska State Teachers College.
-He is cited as a popular professor for his efforts in creatively pushing his students and uncovering their strengths.
-In 1959, he defended a modern mural put on display on campus as environmental symbolism, helping it remain for 25 years after controversy.
+Artis is cited as a popular professor for his efforts in creatively pushing his students and uncovering their strengths.
+In 1959, he defended a modern mural on campus as environmental symbolism, helping it remain for 25 years after controversy.

-He eventually sought new creative career endeavors, becoming an art associate professor at Mankato State College from 1966 until 1975 due to ill health.
+He eventually sought new creative career endeavors, becoming an art associate professor at Mankato State College from 1966 until 1975, stopping due to ill health.
 His goal was to study local clay deposits and share with the local Native American tribes to highlight a resource for economic development.

 He received many accolades during his decades long artistic career.
 His work was found in schools such as Atlanta University, Fisk University, Hampton University, and Chadron State College along with museums like Whitney Museum of American Art, North Carolina Museum of Art, Smithsonian Institution, and Joslyn Art Museum.
 Many of his pieces are still in private collections and copyrighted.
 In the 1950s and ‘60s, he won Atlanta’s National Art Exhibition multiple times for his African American terra cotta sculptures.